There’s an old baseball adage that things will even themselves out at the plate.

 We define a shift as any time there are three infielders on one side of second base.
 How can we tell if a batted ball would have been a hit against a normal alignment?
 There’s certainly some level of judgement involved, but in most instances, it’s not a difficult assessment to make.

-As you may have expected, what we found in the data is that banning the shift would most benefit left-handed batters.
+As you may have expected, what we found in the data is that shift ban will most benefit left-handed batters.
 But which lefties specifically?

-That question brings us back to Seager, who has remarkably hit .282 over the past three seasons and earned his third career All-Star appearance in 2022 despite being the player who has been hurt the most by defensive shifts since 2020.
+That question brings us back to Seager, who has remarkably hit .275 over the past three seasons and earned his third All-Star appearance in 2022 despite being the player who has been hurt the most by defensive shifts since 2020.

 Let’s try to put this in a little bit of perspective.
-What if Seager had been playing under the rules that might go into effect as soon as next season?
-Fifty extra hits over the past three seasons would lift his batting average 49 points from .282 to .331.
+What if Seager had been playing under the rules that will go into effect this season?
+He’d have 58 extra hits over the past three seasons that would lift his batting average 49 points from .275 to .325.

-For Max Kepler of the Minnesota Twins, a meager .220 average since 2020 suddenly would have been a respectable .270 given the 47 hits he’s lost.
-Former Oakland A’s Matt Olson, now with the Atlanta Braves, would have hit .288 instead of .250 if he had those 47 hits prevented by the shift.
+For Max Kepler of the Minnesota Twins, a meager .220 average since 2020 suddenly would have been a respectable .273 given the 52 hits he’s lost.
+Former Oakland A’s first baseman Matt Olson, now with the Atlanta Braves, would have hit .281 instead of .246 if he had those 49 hits prevented by the shift.

 Of course, there’s a flip side to that equation.
 For pitchers who keep the ball down, the shift has likely come up big in several key moments.
-We’ve all seen that guy in short right field stop a seeing-eye single that would have extended a rally or the infielder behind second base corral what would have been a two-run shot up the middle.
+We’ve all seen that guy in short right field stop a liner that would have extended a rally or the infielder behind second base corral what would have been a two-run single.

 It shouldn’t be a surprise to see pitchers like Luis Castillo of the Seattle Mariners, Logan Webb of the San Francisco Giants and Brad Keller of the Kansas City Royals among those who have had the most hits prevented by their team’s shift.

-While it’s difficult to say how many runs these hits would have led to if not prevented, we can tell you that just adding the 33 hits to Castillo’s line bumps his batting average against over the past three seasons from .237 to .260.
+While it’s difficult to say how many runs these hits would have led to if not prevented, we can tell you that just adding the 36 hits to Cueto’s line bumps his batting average against over the past three seasons from .269 to .297.

-Opposing batters would be hitting a troubling .299 off Keller, who was recently moved to the bullpen in Kansas City anyway, instead of the .273 average he’s allowed over the past three seasons if we adjusted for those 31 hits.
+Opposing batters would be hitting .268 instead of .245 against Webb, who has gone 26-12 with a 2.96 ERA over the past two seasons.
+And the opposition would be hitting a troubling .299 off Keller, who was moved to the Kansas City bullpen in 2022, instead of the .274 average he’s allowed over the past three seasons if we adjusted for those 32 hits.

-At the plate, the Houston Astros have been hurt by the shift more than any other team since 2020, while the Los Angeles Dodgers and Atlanta Braves aren’t that far behind.
+At the plate, the Houston Astros have been hurt by the shift more than any other team since 2020, while the Los Angeles Dodgers aren’t that far behind.

-But consider that Houston ranks fifth (.255), Los Angeles seventh (.252) and Atlanta ninth (.251) in team batting average over this span regardless.
+But consider that Houston ranks fourth (.255) and Los Angeles ninth (.251) in team batting average over this span regardless.

-What’s interesting about this is that the Dodgers (39.4%), Astros (40.8%) and Braves (40.8%) have three of the four lowest groundball percentages in the majors over this span.
-So they’re not hitting many grounders (all three are in the top seven in home run rate), but when they do, they’re getting gobbled up by the shift.
+What’s interesting about this is that the Dodgers (39.0%) and Astros (41.0%) have two of the four lowest ground-ball percentages in the majors over this span.
+So they haven’t been hitting many grounders (both are in the top six in home-run rate), but when they did, they were getting gobbled up by the shift.

 Where would they be if we gave them those hits back?
-The Astros would have a team batting average of .272, while the Dodgers would be up to .269 and the Braves at .267.
+The Astros would have a team batting average of .273 (up from .255), while the Dodgers would be up to .268 from .251.

-Entering the week, the Detroit Tigers rank 19th in the majors with a 4.41 ERA and 23rd with a .252 opponent batting average since 2020.
+The Detroit Tigers rank 21st in the majors with a 4.39 ERA and 23rd with a .252 opponent batting average since 2020.
 And that’s even though they’ve prevented the most hits by use of the shift over the past three seasons.

-A good number of groundballs combined with solid defensive shifting appears to have led to the high hit-prevention totals for the Astros, Dodgers and Chicago Cubs.
-All three teams rank in the top 10 in highest groundball percentage since 2020.
+A good number of grounders combined with solid defensive shifting appears to have led to the high hit-prevention totals for the Astros, Dodgers and Chicago Cubs.
+All three teams rank in the top 10 in highest ground-ball percentage since 2020.

 That strategic placement has played a key role in the Dodgers easily having the best pitching performance in the majors over this span.
-Not only do they own an MLB-best 2.95 ERA (the Tampa Bay Rays are second at 3.54), but they’ve also limited opponents to a ridiculous .210 average (the Milwaukee Brewers are second at .224).
+Not only do they own an MLB-best 2.92 ERA (the Astros are second at 3.49), but they’ve also limited opponents to a ridiculous .209 average (Houston is next at .223).

-Now we realize that looking back doesn’t necessarily mean we know what’s going to happen once the shift is eventually deemed illegal defense.
+Now we realize that looking back doesn’t necessarily mean we know what’s going to happen once the 2023 season starts.
 But what we do have is a pretty good idea about who will feel a whole lot better when it does.

 None more than Corey Seager.

-Research support provided by Stats Perform’s Sam Hovland and Quinton Bonnell.
+Research support provided by Stats Perform’s Jesse Abrahams.